PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Preliminaries

 \paragraph{Virtual-node perturbation} For a graph $\gG$, we define a \emph{virtual-node perturbation} as the adjacency matrix with $\nv$ injected virtual nodes with the real-virtual, virtual-real, and virtual-virtual node connections defined by matrices $\rmA_{r,v}$, $\rmA_{v,r}$, and $\rmA_{v,v}$ respectively.
 The adjacency matrix of the perturbed graph with $N_p=N+\nv$ nodes is defined as $\rmA_{p}\in\sR^{N_p\times N_p}$.
 To minimize the number of new edges added, we consider $\rmA_{v,v}=\boldsymbol{0}^{\nv\times\nv}$, and to maintain symmetry, we consider $\rmA_{r,v} = \rmA_{v,r}\tran = \rmA_v \in \sR^{N\times\nv}$.
 Thus, a perturbation is uniquely determined by $\rmA_v$.
 If we work with the normalized adjacency matrix $\rmS$, the perturbed matrix follows the same structure, with $\rmS_{v}$ instead of $\rmA_{v}$.
 The perturbed matrix is thus defined as:

 The feature matrix of the perturbed graph is denoted by $\rmX_{p} = \tran\in\sR^{N_p\times D}$.
-To simplify the closed-form expression in Theorem \ref{thm:theorem1}, we assign a vector of zeros to all virtual nodes.
+To simplify the closed-form expression in Theorem \ref{thm:theorem1}, we assign a vector of zeros to all virtual nodes by default.
 We refer to the perturbed graph as $\gG_p$.
+In Section \ref{sec:results_nc_xtilde}, we also explore alternative ways of choosing $\tilde{\rmX}$, and its effects on the attack.

-\paragraph{Simplified Graph Convolution Network (SGC)} The simplified linear version of a Graph Convolution Network (GCN) \citep{kipf2016semi}, has been shown to perform similarly, if not better, than GCNs at tasks such as node classification and text classification \citep{wu2019simplifying}.
-Given a 2-Layer \SGC, we denote $\rmZ$ as the node embeddings for an unperturbed graph, i.e., $\rmZ=\rmS^2\rmX\bTheta$.
+\paragraph{Simplified Graph Convolution Network (SGC)} The simplified linear version of a Graph Convolution Network has been shown to perform similarly, if not better, than the \GCN \citep{kipf2016semi} at tasks such as node classification and text classification \citep{wu2019simplifying}.
+Given a 2-layer \SGC, we denote $\rmZ$ as the node embeddings for an unperturbed graph, i.e., $\rmZ=\rmS^2\rmX\bTheta$.
 Additionally, we define the node embeddings for the real nodes of a perturbed graph as $\rmZ_{p}$, which is $\rmS_p^2\rmX_p\bTheta[:N,:]$, i.e., the first $N$ rows of $\rmS_p^2\rmX_p\bTheta$.
+The SGC represents the most degenerate linearized version of an MPNN.

 \paragraph{Attack Efficacy and Constraints} We define the \emph{attack efficacy} (denoted by $\gL(\rmS_v)$) of perturbation $\rmS_v$ as the norm of the difference of node embeddings of the real nodes for the original and perturbed graphs, i.e., $\gL(\rmS_v)=\norm{\rmZ_{p}-\rmZ}_F^2$.
-To constrain the perturbation which maximizes $\gL$, we impose a norm constraint $\norm{\rmS_v\rmS_v\tran}_F\leq \bDelta$.
-If the perturbation $\rmS_v$ were binary, this would correspond to a bound on the exact number of new edges being added.
+To constrain the perturbation that maximizes $\gL$, we impose a norm constraint $\norm{\rmS_v}_F^2\leq \bDelta^2$.
+In the case where we perturb the adjacency matrix, this norm constraint effectively bounds the exact number of new edges being added if the perturbation ($\rmA_v$ in this case) was binary.
 Our main optimization objective, therefore, is as follows: